A common question that many of our SaaS clients ask is: “What’s more lucrative, retaining a customer or closing a new one?”

 Well, there’s really no debate.
 Studies prove that seventy percent of companies say it’s cheaper to retain an existing customer than gain a new customer.

-This is why Forrester has dubbed 2016, the “age of the customer.”
+This is why Forrester has dubbed this era the “age of the customer.”
 They conclude that strong customer relationships represent business value and, ultimately, business growth.
-For B2B companies in particular, understanding what your most lucrative customers are doing inside your company’s most important digital property – your SaaS website application – is inarguably more critical than cultivating new customers.
-Here are three reasons why:
+For B2B companies, in particular, customer insight like understanding what your most lucrative customers are doing inside your company’s most important digital property—your web application—is inarguably more critical than cultivating new customers.

-1. You can create 360-degree profile views of high-value customers
+1. You can create 360º profile views of high-value customers

-2. You can reach customers and leads with information at the moment they need it the most
+2. You can reach customers with information at the moment they need it the most

 3. You can effectively communicate product value easier